everton-o/az500/42-configure-a-custom-security-policy/README.md

 # Azure Virtual Network, Subnet, VM

-This example deploys a Azure Virtual Network, Subnet, 1 VMs with a Public IPs associated it
+This example deploys a Azure Virtual Network, Subnet, 1 VM with a Public IPs associated it